Louisiana Hurricane Resources

 Recovering from a Storm: Food Safety Infosheets

-- Flooding — Flooding can lead to increased food safety risks associated with garden-grown produce.
+- Flooding (PDF) — Flooding can lead to increased food safety risks associated with garden-grown produce.

-- Safe Food After a Flood — What can I keep?
+- Safe Food After a Flood (PDF) — What can I keep?

 Floodwaters carry contaminants and toxins, and power outages lead to spoiling.
 Here is a complete list of food safety practices in times of natural disaster: What Will You Do When A Disaster Strikes?